gvalkov/tailon/README.md

 r /etc/secrets
 ```

-The default set of enabled commands - tail, grep and awk - should be safe to
+The default set of enabled commands (tail, grep and awk) should be safe to use.
-use.
 GNU awk is run in [sandbox] mode, which prevents scripts from accessing your
 system, either through the `system()` builtin or by using input redirection.

 By default, tailon is accessible to anyone who knows the server address and
 port.
-Basic and digest authentication are under development.

 ## Development

 ### Frontend

-The web interface is a written in plain ES5 with the help of some Vue.js.
-A
-simple makefile is used to bundle and compress the frontend assets.
-To work on
-the frontend, make sure you're building with the `dev` build tag:
+To work on the frontend, make sure you're building with the `dev` build tag:

 ```
 go build -tags dev
 ```

 This will ensure that the `tailon` binary is reading assets from the
 `frontend/dist` directory instead of from `frontend/assets_vfsdata.go`.
-To
-compile the web assets, use `make all` or `make all BUILD=dev` in case you want
+To compile the web assets, use `make all` in `frontend`.
-to simply concatenate files instead of also compressing them.

-The `make watch` goal can be used to continuously update the bundles as you make
+The `make watch` goal can be used to continuously update the bundles as you
-changes to the sources.
+make changes to the sources.

-Note that the minified frontend bundles are committed in order to avoid people
+Note that the frontend bundles are committed in order to make life easier for
-wanting to work only on the backend from having to pull the full `node_modules`.
+people that only want to work on the backend.

 ### Backend